psu-efd/dl4HM/examples/bathymetry_inversion_2D/README.md

 ### by Xiaofeng Liu

 This folder contains the code for bathymetry inversion work done with a deep-learning-based surrogate model.
+A manuscript underview:

+Xiaofeng Liu, Yalan Song, and Chaopeng Shen (2022).
+Bathymetry Inversion using a Deep-Learning-Based Surrogate for Shallow Water Equations Solvers.

 ## Description of files: